 These midi files are under copyright by their repsective artist.
 Partners in Rhyme are making these files available for personal use only.

-Please download the files you like to your own server by right-clicking on the link and choosing 'save link target as' from the pop-up menu.
+Please download the files (Midi or Mp3) you like to your own server by using the 'Direct Download' process or 'Via DropBox'.
 Pease do not direct link to these files.

 Beck Hansen was born and raised in Los Angeles.
 As a teenager, Beck became immersed in traditional blues and folk.
 When he was 18, he moved to New York where he became part of the city's late 80's "anti-folk" scene, playing at various small clubs around the East Village and Lower East Side.